 Research and development expenses increased to

-In the quarter ended
+In the quarters ended

-Our interest expense in the quarter ended
+Our interest expense in the quarters ended

 2018 Financial Guidance

 Based on our third quarter results and our current outlook for the remainder of 2018, we are confirming our previously announced 2018 Ocaliva net sales guidance range of between